martincartledge/us-tech-blog/_posts/starting-your-career-as-a-software-developer.md

 ---
-layout: post
 title: "Starting your career as a software developer"
-date: 2018-10-08 14:00:00 +0100
+date: "2018-10-08"
 author: jcatterfeld
 tags: [Coaching, Career progression, Culture, OpenTable]
 ---

 A couple of years ago I was asked to give a talk to programming undergraduates at Kings College, London.
 I wrote up the session as a blog post and added it to my personal website, where it has received ~~thousands~~ one or two hits since.

 Reading it back this week I was pleasantly surprised how relevant and useful it still is, and as [we are currently hiring engineers](http://bit.ly/2IZpIRr) at the start of their career it is worth resharing here.

 ## Getting that first job